How Long Does it Take Lungs to Heal After Quitting Smoking?

 Processed foods.
 Avoid any meats that have been modified to extend shelf life or augment taste such as jerky, bacon, ham, salami, sausage, hot dogs, canned meat and others.

 Fast food meals are highly processed and should be avoided.
-Processed vegan/vegetarian foods and food substitutes (mock-meats and cheese substitutes) are also heavy mucus produces.
+Processed vegan/vegetarian foods and food substitutes (mock-meats and cheese substitutes) are also heavy mucus producers.

 Packaged convenience foods, including frozen convenience foods can be left on the shelf.